Character Flaws and Strengths: Guide + Examples

 “You’re wrong.”

-Real people don’t say each other’s names like this in their conversation.
-Use when it demands.
+Real people don't use each other's names this often in conversation.
+Use names only when needed.

 7. Using Dialogue for Info Dumps